 On these issues, the U.S. District Court for the Southern District of New York has ruled first that the Times did in fact incur withdrawal liability, “and the Arbitrator’s finding that the CBA’s contribution base unit under 29 U.S.C. § 1301(a) (11) was shifts has not been rebutted.”
 Second, the court has ruled the fund’s “use of the Segal Blend rate when assessing the Times’ withdrawal liability was, in this instance, improper, and the Arbitrator’s finding to the contrary is reversed.”
 Third, the fund’s calculation of the Times’ second partial liability was ruled to be improper.
 Lastly, the court ruled the Arbitrator “correctly determined that the Times was entitled to interest on overpaid withdrawal liability, and [the Arbitrator’s] conclusion as to the applicable interest rate has not been rebutted.”

-Perhaps the most important result for readers of PLANSPONSOR comes out of the second question, and the fact that the ruling rejects the multiemployer plan’s usage of the so-called “Segal Blend” to set its discount rate for paying its withdrawal liability.
+However, the ruling rejects the multiemployer plan’s use of the so-called “Segal Blend” to set its discount rate for paying its withdrawal liability.
 Historically, use of this discount rate by large multiemployer pension plans has resulted in exiting members paying larger cash amounts than they otherwise would if other methods of setting the rate were used.

 As laid out in the text of the decision, the multiemployer pension fund’s actuary, The Segal Company, after concluding that the Times had partially withdrawn from the fund, used a discount rate of 6.5%, known in the industry as the Segal Blend, which was calculated by blending the fund’s investment-return rate of 7.5% with lower, risk-free rates published by the Pension Benefit Guaranty Corporation (PBGC).